crcsmnky/istio-egress-gateway/README.md

     --namespace istio-system | kubectl apply -f -
 ```

+Confirm that **23** CRDs we're in fact installed:

 ```bash
 kubectl get crds | grep 'istio.io' | wc -l
 ```

+Now use `helm` to install the Istio control plane components, using the `default` installation profile.
+Note that we're also installing and configuring the `istio-egressgateway`:

 ```bash
 helm template install/kubernetes/helm/istio \